Expert guide: what to do in Colima, Mexico

 💧 Summerland also has pools and slides.

-Final Note on What to do in Colima
+Final note on what to do in Colima

 For such a small, under-touristed state, Colima has plenty to offer visitors who love to find off-the beaten track adventures in Mexico.
 We had a wonderful time exploring the state and hope you do too.